-Many years ago when I lived in Boston, a vegetarian friend turned me on to the joyful combination of winter squash, pasta and sage.
+Many years ago when I lived in Boston, a vegetarian friend turned me on to the joyful combination of winter squash, pasta, and sage.
 We went out to an Italian restaurant for a birthday celebration and my friend ordered some mouth-watering butternut squash ravioli with sage-butter sauce.
 When she generously offered me a bite, I almost sent back my meal and ordered hers instead.

 This recipe reminds me of that dish, although I’m guessing this version is much easier to prepare since you use wonton wrappers instead of making your own pasta.

 This is one of the recipes I enjoyed from America’s Favorite Food: 200 top-rated recipes from the country’s best magazines.
-If you’d like to win a copy of this wonderful cookbook, make sure you enter my giveaway.

 The original recipe uses 9 tablespoons of butter and pancetta.
 I replaced some of the butter with olive oil and used turkey bacon instead of pancetta.
 I also used part-skim ricotta.
 Note that the photos don’t include the bacon.
 I, uh, forgot it.
 Let’s just say I wanted to show the vegetarian version and leave it at that.